H011YxW00D/Tunnel-Hunter/README.md

 Tunnel-Hunter is a simple quick and dirty ssh tunnel tool written in bash that can be used as a standalone tool or be used in Red Team engagements on devices such as Pi's that are dropped to gain an internal foothold.
 There are two scripts:

 1. Tunnel-Hunter.sh - The script that sits system that will be connecting back to you (Pi).
-It searches common ports that are allowed outbound e.g 80, 443, 53, 22 etc. until it finds one.
-Once it finds one it will use it to establish the tunnel.
+It searches common ports that are allowed outbound e.g 80, 443, 53, 22 etc. until it finds usable ports.
+Once it finds ports it will use them to establish 2 tunnels.
+One tunnel is always used for backup in case something happens.
+Once Tunnel-Hunter detects that 2 tunnels have been created it will exit.
+Ideally on a red team you would want this script to run every minute via cron.

 2. Tunnel-Connect.sh - Ran on your C2 server used to connect you to the tunnel and back to the device.